-John McCarthy invented LISP at MIT around 1960 as a language for AI.
+John McCarthy invented LISP at MIT around 1960 as a language for Al.

-powerful it required more and more of a system's resources.
+LISP grew quickly in both popularity and power.
+As the language grew more powerful it required more and more of a system's resources.
 By 1980 5 simultaneous LISP users would bring a moderately powerful PDP-11 to its knees.